 Pharmacies in other European countries cannot print out a summary of the information stored in the Prescription Centre.

 At the doctor’s surgery, you will be given a printed patient instruction sheet.
 The instruction sheet provides the same information as the paper prescriptions previously in use.
-When you go to the pharmacy, you will need to show the patient instruction sheet to receive your medication.
+If the prescription is renewed and no changes are made to it, the patient instruction sheet remains the same.
+It is advisable to take the patient instruction sheet with you to the pharmacy as it will speed up the transaction.
 If you don’t have your patient instruction sheet with you, you can also use, e.g. your Kela card.

 In Finland, you can collect your prescription medicines at any pharmacy.
 The pharmacy will access the Prescription Centre to look up the medications and dispense them to you.